 CTSH All Employee Share Option Scheme.
-All outstanding options granted pursuant to the Castle Transmission Services (Holdings) Ltd. All Employee Share Option Scheme are vested.
+All outstanding options granted pursuant to the Castle Transmission Services (Holdings) Ltd. All Employee Share Option Scheme (the "CTSH All Employee Plan") are vested.
 These options may only be exercised in full and on one occasion.
-Outstanding options granted pursuant to the CTSH all employee plan will lapse if not exercised by the earlier of:

-- (1) the first anniversary of the option holder's death, - (2) six months following the termination of the option holder's employment, - (3) six months following the earlier of (a) a change of control, (b) the sanctioning by the U.K. courts of a compromise or arrangement pursuant to U.K. Companies Act 1985 section 425 that affects our common stock, (c) a person becoming bound or entitled to acquire our common stock under U.K. Companies Act 1985 sections 428-430 or (d) notice of a general meeting of our stockholders at which a resolution will be proposed for the purpose of our voluntary winding-up (each of the foregoing, a corporate event), - (4) the option holder being adjudicated bankrupt under U.K. law, - (5) the surrender of the option or - (6) the seventh anniversary of the grant.
+Outstanding options granted pursuant to the CTSH All Employee Plan will lapse if not exercised by the earlier of (i) the first anniversary of the option holder's death, (ii) six months following the termination of the option holder's employment with the Company, (iii) six months following the earlier of (a) a change of control of the Company, (b) the sanctioning by the U.K. courts of a compromise or arrangement pursuant to U.K. Companies Act 1985 section 425 that affects the common stock of the Company, (c) a person becoming bound or entitled to acquire the common stock of the Company under U.K. Companies Act 1985 sections 428-430 or (d) notice of a general meeting of the stockholders of the Company at which a resolution will be proposed for the purpose of a voluntary winding-up of the Company (each of the foregoing, a "Corporate Event"), (iv) the option holder being adjudicated bankrupt under U.K. law, (v) the surrender of the option or (vi) the seventh anniversary of the grant.
 At the time of the Roll-up there were outstanding options to purchase 285,250 shares of common stock at a price of \$2.37 per share, of which an initial refundable deposit of \$1.20 per share has already been paid by each participant.
-No additional options will be granted under the CTSH All Employee plan in the future.
+No additional options will be granted under the CTSH All Employee Plan in the future.

 CTSH Management Plan.
-All outstanding options granted pursuant to the Castle Transmission Services (Holdings) Ltd. Unapproved Share Option Scheme will vest on the earlier of:

-- (1) March 1, 2000 or, if the option holder was not an eligible employee (as defined in the plan) on March 1, 1997, the third anniversary of the date on which the option was granted, - (2) the death of the option holder, - (3) the termination of the option holder's employment (other than a termination for cause, or the voluntary resignation of the option holder),

-- (4) corporate event or - (5) the sale of the subsidiary or business of ours in which the option holder is employed.
+All outstanding options granted pursuant to the Castle Transmission Services (Holdings) Ltd. Unapproved Share Option Scheme (the "CTSH Management Plan") will vest on the earlier of (i) March 1, 2000 or, if the option holder was not an Eligible Employee (as defined in the CTSH Management Plan) on March 1, 1997, the third anniversary of the date on which the option was granted, (ii) the death of the option holder, (iii) the termination of the option holder's employment with the Company (other than a termination for cause, or the voluntary resignation of the option holder), (iv) a Corporate Event or (v) the sale of the subsidiary or business of the Company in which the option holder is employed.
 Once vested, these options may be exercised in whole or in part at the discretion of the option holder prior to the lapsing of the option.
-All options granted pursuant to the CTSH management plan will lapse on the earlier of:

-- (1) the first anniversary of the option holder's death, - (2) six months after the termination of the option holder's employment (other than a termination for cause, or the voluntary resignation of the option holder), - (3) immediately upon any other termination of employment, - (4) six months following a corporate event, - (5) the option holder being adjudicated bankrupt under U.K. law, - (6) the surrender of the option, - (7) failure to satisfy any performance condition established by the board of directors of CTI or $\,$ - (8) the seventh anniversary of the grant of the option.
+All options granted pursuant to the CTSH Management Plan will lapse on the earlier of (i) the first anniversary of the option holder's death, (ii) six months after the termination of the option holder's employment with the Company (other than a termination for cause, or the voluntary resignation of the option holder), (iii) immediately upon any other termination of employment, (iv) six months following a Corporate Event, (v) the option holder being adjudicated bankrupt under U.K. law, (vi) the surrender of the option, (vii) failure to satisfy any performance condition established by the board of directors of CTI or (viii) the seventh anniversary of the grant of the option.
 Currently, there are outstanding options to purchase 1,649,844 shares of common stock at prices ranging from (Pounds)1.43 (\$2.39) to (Pounds)6.04 (\$10.08) per share.
 No additional options will be granted under the CTSH Management Plan in the future.